elabftw/elabdoc/doc/contributing.rst

 .. code-block:: bash

+    git clone git@github.com:<YOUR USERNAME>/elabftw.git
-    # Note: we clone the hypernext branch because this is where dev happens
+    # checkout the hypernext branch because this is where dev happens
+    cd elabftw
-    git clone -b hypernext git@github.com:<YOUR USERNAME>/elabftw.git
+    git checkout hypernext
+    cd ..

 * Get *elabctl* and the configuration files